Bug report #8961

 If your aim is a perfect fit in GCP positions between your reference image and the one you are warping, perhaps -tps option would suit your better than polynomical one which tends to shoot out if some GPCs are not accurate.

-#3 Updated by alobo - over 6 years ago
+#3 Updated by alobo - about 9 years ago

 Input: https://dl.dropboxusercontent.com/u/3180464/TTC0856opt1.tif (404)

 Envi result (once converted to tif using gdal_translate): https://dl.dropboxusercontent.com/u/3180464/TTC0856opt1CG.tif (404)

 This is not a minor difference.
 Also note the jpeg I posted.